nseadlc-2020/package-todo-cli-task/shared/README.md

 Use the `add` command.
 The text of the todo item should be enclosed within double quotes (otherwise only the first word is considered as the todo text, and the remaining words are treated as different arguments).

 ```
-$ node todo.js add "the thing i need to do"
+$ ./todo.sh add "the thing i need to do"
 Added todo: "the thing i need to do"
 ```